nmenon/kernel_patch_verify/README.md

 information about the tools and versions used.

 '-C' tests are reserved for ones that take time.
-I would like to encourage developers to constantly use the test script to keep their code clean, so with '-C', it tries to run tests that take a short amount of time.
-For patches that take significant time, I'd hide it under '-C'.
-I recommend reading the code to see the list of tests executed - This will also be printed as you execute the tests.
+I would like to encourage developers to constantly use the test script to keep their code clean, so without the '-C', it tries to run tests that take a short amount of time.
+For patches that take significant time, I'd list them under '-C'.
+I recommend reading the code to see the list of tests executed - This will also be printed as you execute the tests. just remember that false positives are irritable to developers, so be careful of the results.

+The generic strategy for the test is that everything in stderr is logged, a test should never throw anything on stdout as it just craps up the developer's screen.
+If a test provides result on stdout, redirect it to stderr.
+Pass/fail criteria is as follows:
+* for ftest_, btest_, the before and after logs should show 0 diff. if there are it assumes new fail introduction
+* for ptest, no output is a pass, any output tends to be a fail.

 Author and versioning highlights (chronological):